 —We often invite our staff and their spouses to gather at a local restaurant, our treat.
 It’s a way to say “we love you” to the volunteer and “thank you” to the spouse for lending those volunteers to us.
 (Pro Tip: Find a location with a private room that can accommodate the whole team.)

 —A Christmas card with a personal note reaches someone’s heart in ways that food or money can’t.
 Every ministry can do this, no matter your budget!

 —A resource related to youth ministry or personal growth is ideal for investing in people who are investing in others.
 This year we’re giving each of our junior high leaders Kurt Johnston’s book 99 Thoughts About Junior High Ministry.
-Consider also: The Jesus-Centered Life: 40 Devotions for Teenagers by Rick Lawrence and 24/7: Living for God In Real Life by Tim Levert and Grow Down by Ken Castor.
+Consider also: The Jesus-Centered Life: 40 Devotions for Teenagers by Rick Lawrence and Grow Down by Ken Castor.

 —I love sending photo cards from apps such as Ink and Postagram.
 Simply snap pics of you with each staff member; later, use the app to create a personal postcard that’s printed and mailed directly to team members.
 This may be the best dollar or two you spend all year!